Turning Center Programming, Setup, and Operation

 When you complete this class, you'll know what it takes to program a CNC turning center at G code level (programming).
 You will also know what is involved with getting a machine ready to run production (setup).
 And you will know what is required to operate a CNC turning center and complete a production run (operation).
 While you will still need hands-on practice with an actual machine (practice you must get from your school or employer), you will understand the concepts needed to utilize a machine.

 Qualify for the student price for NCPlot

 NCPlot is a great tool path verification tool.
 I use it to grade the programming activities done in this class.
 If you register for this class, you'll be eligible to purchase NCPlot for the student price ($99.00).

 Though it is not a requirement for taking this class, NCPlot is a very helpful programmer's tool.
 With NCPlot, you will be able to see the tool path for programs you work on during this class.

 Possible Post-Requisites We Suggest

-After completing these classes, students will be ready for classes on advanced manufacturing topics, like computer aided manufacturing (CAM) systems and computer integrated manufacturing systems.
+After completing this class, students will be ready for classes on advanced manufacturing topics, like computer aided manufacturing (CAM) systems and computer integrated manufacturing systems.